-Organisms which are outward bound toward death sometimes require years and years to die.
+Organisms which are outward-bound towards death sometimes require years and years to die.
 For the organism experiences resurgences and still has some small desire to go on living.
 And other organisms help it to live.
-It is carried along by the tide of life even though its individual direction is toward death-death for others and death for self and death for the physical universe around it.
+It is carried along by the tide of life even though its individual direction is towards death - death for others and death for self and death for the physical universe around it.

-Society, the bulk of which is bent upon Survival, fails or refuses to recognize death or the urge of organisms toward it.
-Society passes laws against murder and suicide.
+Society, the bulk of which is bent upon Survival, fails or refuses to recognize death or the urge of organisms towards it.
+Society passes laws against murder and suicides.
 Society provides hospitals.
 Society carries such people upon its back.
 And society will not hear of euthanasia or "mercy killing."

-Organisms which have passed the halfway point will take extraordinary measures and means to bring about death for others and for things and for self.
+Organisms which have passed the half-way point will take extraordinary measures and means to bring about death for others and for things and for self.
 Here we have the Hitlers, the criminals, the destructively neurotic.

 Give a person who has passed this point a car to drive and the car may become involved in an accident.
 Give him money and the money will go to purchase non-Survival things.

-But we must not emphasize the dramatic and forget the important like the newspapers do.
-The action and urge toward death becomes noticeable only when it is very dramatic.
-It is most dangerous however in its undramatic forms.
+But we must not emphasize the dramatic and forget the important, as the newspapers do.
+The action and urge towards death becomes noticeable only when it is very dramatic.
+It is most dangerous, however, in its undramatic forms.

-A person who has passed the halfway point brings death to things and people on a small scale at all times.
+A person who has passed the half-way point brings death to things and people on a small scale at all times.
 A house left dirty, appointments not kept, clothing not cared for, vicious gossip, carping criticisms of others "for their own good," these are all enturbulences which bring failure and too many failures bring death.

-And it should not be supposed that by half-way point one means halfway through life.
-It means half conscious, half alive, half or less perceiving and thinking.
+And it should not be supposed that by half-way point one means half-way through life.
+It means half-conscious, half-alive, half or less perceiving and thinking.
 A child may be suppressed to this level by his parents and school.
 And indeed children quite ordinarily drop below the half-way point, so defeated do they become in their environment and in their contest with life.
 Age is no criterion.
 But physical health is.

-The surest manifestation that some one has passed the halfway point is his physical condition.
+The surest manifestation that some one has passed the half-way point is his physical condition.
 The chronically ill have passed it.

-If one is to have a secure society, then, if one is to rid a society of its death factors, one must have some means of either destroying the people who bring death to it, the Hitlers, the insane, the criminals, or he must have some means of salvaging these people and bringing them back into a state of full consciousness.
+If one is to have a secure society, then, if one is to rid a society of its death factors, one must have some means of either destroying the people who bring death to it, the Hitlers, the insane, the criminals, or one must have some means of salvaging these people and bringing them back into a state of full consciousness.

-Full consciousness would mean full recognition of one's responsibilities, his relationship with others, his care of himself and of society.
+Full consciousness would mean full recognition of one's responsibilities, one's relationship with others, one's care of oneself and of society.

 How can such a thing be achieved?
 If you could achieve it, you could raise a social order to hitherto unattainable heights.
 You could empty the prisons and insane asylums.
 You could make a world too sane for war.
-And people could be made well who have never had the means of it before.
-And people could be happy who have never truly known what happiness was.
-You could raise the good will and efficiency of all men and all social orders if you could restore the vitality of these people.
+People could be made well who have never had the means of it before.
+People could be happy who have never truly known what happiness was.
+You could raise the good-will and efficiency of all men and all social orders if you could restore the vitality of these people.

-In order to know how it can be restored, one has to know how the consciousness, the vitality, the will to live become reduced.
+In order to know how it can be restored, one has to know how the consciousness, the vitality, the will to live became reduced.